sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0006_using_embedded_terminals_inside_neovim.md

 Slug: using-embedded-terminals-inside-neovim
 Authors: Sébastien Lavoie
 Summary: Because every pixel counts, this neat trick will allow to use terminals inside Neovim and maximize the screen estate for a flawless integration with one of the best text editor available.
+Description: Because every pixel counts, this neat trick will allow to use terminals inside Neovim and maximize the screen estate for a flawless integration with one of the best text editor available.

 ## Terminals & Neovim